Floribert Ndayisaba

-Floribert Tambwe Ndayisaba (born 12 August 1989) is a Burundian footballer, who currently plays for Bidco United.
+Floribert Tambwe Ndayisaba (born 12 August 1989) is a Burundian former professional footballer who played as a centre-back.

 Club career

 Ndayisaba began his career with Chanic FC before signing for Vital'O F.C. in 2005.
 In the summer of 2008 Ndayisaba signed for FK Baku in Azerbaijan, and was part of the squad that won the 2008–09 Azerbaijan Premier League, although he didn't make a league appearance for Baku.

-Ndayisaba was signed in June 2012 by A.F.C.
+In June 2012 Ndayisaba signed for A.F.C.
 Leopards for Sh1.8 million from Rayon Sports on an 18-month contract, before going to Oman with Allan Wanga for a trial with Al-Nasr in January 2013.
-Having not secured a deal in Oman, Ndayisaba left Leopards in the summer with six-months remaining on his contract, moving to Democratic Republic of Congo Division One side Shark 11.
+Having not secured a deal in Oman, Ndayisaba left Leopards in the summer with six months remaining on his contract, moving to Democratic Republic of Congo Division One side Shark 11.

 Ndayisaba signed with Bidco United for the 2014 Kenyan National Super League season.

 International career

-He is currently member of the Burundi national football team.
+Ndayisaba made 26 appearances for the Burundi national team.